GJCPP/LearningNote/pages/on Computer Network.md

 			- Then A has a datagram with dest IP B's.
 			- A frames this datagram with dest MAC the first hop router's.
 			- That router receives the frame, and takes out the datagram.
 			- The problem next is to the router!
-It will again -
+It will again frame the datagram and do the same thing!
+			-